Implementation of three LWC Schemes in the WiFi 4-Way Handshake with Software Defined Radio: Preliminaries

+\item {\bf Data protection}: After a successful execution of the 4-way handshake protocol, the data protection is performed using either CCMP (AES in counter mode for encryption and CBC MAC for integrity check and message authentication) or GCMP (AES in counter mode for encryption and polynomial hash for generating a MAC). \end{enumerate} The WiFi data field contains identifiers, key information, replay counter, nonce, initial vector, message integrity code (MIC), and transported data.
+In Figure~\ref{4-way}, for simplicity, we omit the format of EAP and the case using group keys.
+We show only cryptographic functionalities involved in the 4-way handshake protocol.

+{\bf PKT and MIC generation in 4-way handshake.} The pairwise transit key ($PTK$) is generated as follows

-where KDF is a key deviation function.
-The $KCK$ is the first 128-bit in $PTK$ and used to generate a MIC over the message it sends, $KEK$ is the second 128-bit for encrypting the group key, and $TK$ is the last segment for protecting traffic data where the length depends on a cipher suite selected.
-Furthermore, we use the following simplified format in our implementation.
+where \texttt{KDF} is a key derivation function, the nonces namely $ANonce$ and $SNonce$ are 128 bits.
+The first 128-bit in $PTK$ is the key confirmation key ($KCK$) that is used to generate a MIC over the message, the second 128-bit is the key encryption key ($KEK$) that is used for encrypting the group key, and the last segment is the temporal key ($TK$) used for protecting traffic data where the length depends on a cipher suite selected.

-where $r$ is a replay counter number (see \cite{Chen-Gong-book12}, Section 10.3.2 for the details), and $D$, 128 bits, carries the cipher suite.
+where $RC$ is a replay counter of 128 bits (see \cite{Chen-Gong-book12}), and $D$ carries the cipher suite of 128 bits.